Loading...

 Portion Control

 Start by reducing the portion size of the arepa.
-Smaller portions can lead to a smaller glucose response.
+Smaller portions will help lessen the impact on your blood sugar levels.

 Mindful Eating